eivholt/icicle-monitor/Article/README.md

 ![](img/Blender_select_vertex.png "3D icicle models exported from Blender")

 ### Setting semantic metadata on objects
-To be able to produce images for training and include labels we can use a feature of Replicator toolbox found under menu Replicator->Semantics Schema Editor.
+To be able to produce images for training and include labels we can use a feature of Replicator toolbox found under menu Replicator> Semantics Schema Editor.

 ![](img/semantic-editor.png "Semantics Schema Editor")